The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 • Work experience.
 Again, the specific requirements will vary depending on the GEM course you are interested in, but generally this includes direct work with patients (for example in a hospital or general practice setting) or in communicating with other people (for example volunteer work at a residential home)

 • Aim for a good score in any required entrance admission tests.
-Again these will vary between GEM courses, so make sure you are aware of what is required
+Again these will vary between GEM courses, so make sure you are aware of what is required.

 • Practise your interview technique.
 Through your first degree you are likely to have improved you communication with others, and your ability to think deeply and critically about a topic.
 Have a think about how to put these skills into practice during a medical interview

-How to write a GEM personal statement
+How to write a standout GEM personal statement

 GEM personal statements are broadly similar to those used for undergraduate medicine.
 It is important to discuss your motivations for studying medicine, and to highlight why you are a good candidate with reference to your experiences (both academic and extra-curricular).
 However, you will have three (or more) years of additional learning to draw upon, so it is important to make the most of this.
 Talk about why your undergraduate experiences are useful.
 If your degree is in a related discipline, the relevance may be more obvious.
 However, it is still helpful to pick out specific modules or projects that you have enjoyed, and to explain how this relates to your future academic aspirations.
 What did this module teach you about human physiology, pathology, or the process of conducting medical research?